selfdriven-foundation/selfdriven-social/README.md

 # selfdriven-social
-Social app for chatting etc based on AT Protocol
+Social app for the selfdriven Ecosystem for social interactions based on the [AT Protocol](https://atproto.com)